-Instead of using the Material Painter to replace a material with a new one, we can use it with the Blend Colors With Materials feature to blend a color with a textured material.
+Instead of using the Material Painter to replace a material with a new one, we can use it with the Blend Colors With Materials tool to blend a color with a textured material.

-Note: When both the Material Painter and the Blend Colors With Textures are active, the cursor displays a paint roller icon.
-However, if only the Material Painter is active, and the Blend Colors With Textures is not, the cursor displays a spray can icon.
+When the Material Painter is active, but the Blend Colors With Materials tool is not, the cursor displays a spray can icon instead.

 Click on the object to blend the selected color with the current texture.
 The result is a new material, with the textured appearance of the initial material, and the color that you have selected.

-If either the Component or Object Mode is active, you can continue to click on surfaces to apply the selected material.
-When you are finished, select a different tool.
+- If either the Component or Object Mode is active, you can continue to click on surfaces to apply the selected material.
+When you are finished, press the Spacebar on the keyboard.